Trump Vs. Time Magazine ‘Person Of The Year’ — Was He Or Was He Not Told He Was In The Running?

 — Mirror Politics (@MirrorPolitics) November 25, 2017

 Today people across the social media sites as well as commenters on the various articles are reporting on the Trump vs. Time tweet.
 They are reminding Trump that being Time’s Person of the Year is not necessarily an honor.
-NPR News also reminds their readers that this Person of the Year title is “not necessarily a mark of praise.”
+NPR News also reminded their readers that this Person of the Year title is “not necessarily a mark of praise.”
 They also remind folks that Adolf Hilter and Joseph Stalin have been in this role.

 According to NPR, a former managing editor of Time wrote a description of Time’s Person of the Year.
-It is not described as an honor but as a distinction.
+It is not described as an honor, but as a distinction.
 According to that editor, “The person or persons who most affected the news and our lives, for good or ill, and embodied what was important about the year, for better or for worse.”

 Comments reminding people that this is not necessarily an honor from Time are popping up on articles, Twitter, Facebook, and blogs.
 A few examples are seen below.

-A Washington Post reader, jcpinsc writes: “Remember, the criteria for Time’s Person of the Year is to choose the person who has influenced the news for better or for WORSE during the year.
+A Washington Post reader, jcpinsc wrote: “Remember, the criteria for Time’s Person of the Year is to choose the person who has influenced the news for better or for WORSE during the year.
 It is not always an honor to be chosen.”

 Time Magazine's criterion is the person who 'for better or for worse… has done the most to influence the events of the year.'
 By that criterion Donald #Trump probably qualifies, joining the likes of Adolf Hitler and Joseph Stalin, the Ayatollah Khomeini – and Vladimir Putin! pic.twitter.com/icS3D4nOOo